nkewden/AndyCordero_personal_website/README.md

-#created a personal website for a SITE fellow named Andy Cordeo
+#created a personal website for a SITE fellow named Andy Cordero